OrdinaryMagician/umeshtools/README.md

   undesired results. vertmerge is available as a manual alternative.
 - **vertmerge** : [TODO] Merges all specified vertices together as long as they have the same position in all frames.
-- **umeshview** : [TODO] Small SDL2 program for displaying models.
+- **umeshview** : Small SDL2 program for displaying models.
 Left click drag to rotate camera, right click drag to move, mouse wheel for zoom.
 Page up and page down switch between animation frames.
 Texture groups are color coded, unreferenced vertices show as red crosses.
+Requires SDL2 (obviously).
 - **umesh** : [TODO] The big boy, the visual mesh editor that I initially planned to make.
 Once this one is done, all the other tools will be obsolete.
 - **umodelextract** : A horrible abomination of C code that extracts meshes